ritesh-belgudri/project_deccan/README.md

 - Clone the repo and install dependencies.
 - Place your .v (and optionally .pcf) files under designs/.
 - Navigate to the designs directory: `cd designs`
-- Run one of the available make targets:
+- Run one of the available make targets
+- Find .bin files in build/ directory (named as {project_name}.bin)
+- Program your device using the prog (SRAM) or prog_flash (SPI Flash) targets

 ## Build Process:
 The Makefile implements a comprehensive build flow with integrated reporting and simulation: